mkubera/bc_computing_stash/tutorials/SDLC.md

 ## Prototype revolutionary vs evolutionary

-### Revolutionary prototyping
-> "Revolutionary, pr "Throwaway", prototyping is where the objective of the evolutionary development process is to understand the customer's requirements and hence develop a better requirements definition for the system.
-The prototype concentrates on experimenting with the customer requirements that are poorly understood."

 ### Evolutionary prototyping
-> "Exploratory development where the objective of the process is to work with the customer to explore their requirements and deliver a final system.
+> Exploratory development where the objective of the process is to work with the customer to explore their requirements and deliver a final system.
 The development starts with the parts of the system that are understood.
-The system evolves by adding new features proposed by the customer."
+The system gradually evolves into a finished application by adding new features proposed by the customer.

+### Revolutionary prototyping
+> Revolutionary, or "Throwaway", prototyping is where the objective is to understand the customer's requirements and hence develop a better requirements definition for the system.
+The prototype concentrates on experimenting with the customer requirements that are poorly understood.
+It is called "throwaway" because it is a model used to test only aspects of an application.

 ## Planning